DOMAINES BARONS DE ROTHSCHILD (LAFITE)

 2011 was characterized by a very dry winter and start of spring.
 Barely 6” of rain during the first five months of the year.
 High temperatures in April, May, June caused the vines to grow very quickly, resulting in early May flowering.
 A cooler July gave the vines a chance to rest a little before an exceptionally hot August.

-The grapes were harvested two weeks earlier than usual, and were of excellent quality with superb tannins.
-The Merlot were rich and dense, but the low rainfall during the summer reduced yields.
+At harvest, the Merlot were rich and dense, but the low rainfall during the summer reduced yields.
 The Cabernet grapes were small, with thick skins, but of very good quality as well.
-Harvests took place from September 6th - 21st, followed by the Cabernet Franc.
+Harvests took place from September 6th - 21st, followed by the Cabernet Franc, two weeks earlier than usual.
 Alcoholic fermentation took place in concrete temperature controlled vats for 10 days.
 Pumping over and maceration times were adjusted for each vat, depending on the origin of the plot and the tannins’ degree of ripeness, maceration lasted 25 to 28 days.
 Malolactic fermentation was carried out in 100% new barrels.

-The wine was aged for 15 months in 2nd use barrels from the Domaines Barons de Rothschild (Lafite) cooperage.
+The wine was aged for 15 months in 2nd use barrels crafted at the Domaines Barons de Rothschild (Lafite) cooperage.